IAU has created an Aix-en-Provence Guide to help students prepare for their studies in France. Please take time to read through it before departure.

 Regardless of the coverage students may carry through a personal, family, or school policy, students are required to subscribe to the insurance coverage provided by IAU.
 The cost of the insurance coverage is included in the program fee.
 For semester students applying for a long stay student visa, your proof of insurance stating that you are covered for your semester in France will be sent to you by e-mail.
 Important: You will need this document when applying for your student visa.
 With this insurance, all medical-related expenses are paid out-of-pocket, and are reimbursed at a later date by check in US Dollars.

 Please refer to IAU's Cell Phone Table for additional cell phone information.

 It is very useful and convenient to bring a laptop to France.
-IAU College has wireless environments available Monday through Friday.
+IAU has wireless environments available Monday through Friday.
 In addition, you will have access to computers and a printer in Manning Hall.
 If you need to use the Internet later in the evening or on weekends, there are Internet cafes located in Aix.
-Please be aware that some hosts do not have an Internet connection and even if they do, it may not be wireless.
+Please be aware that almost all hosts have WiFi (if they do not, they have ethernet cable access).

 We highly recommend that all students enroll in the U.S. State Department’s Smart Traveler Enrollment Program (STEP) before they leave for France.
 By enrolling in this system, the U.S. Embassy is able to keep you updated with important safety and security announcements.
 It will also help your friends and family get in touch with you in an emergency.

-Homestay assignments will be sent to you via email two weeks before departure.
-You can learn more about IAU homestays online.
+Housing placement information will be sent to you via email 1-2 weeks before departure.
+You can learn more about IAU housing here.

-Students participating in the Early Start Program will be housed with their assigned French host for both the Early Start Program and the following semester.
+Students participating in the Early Start Program will be housed in the same housing arrangement for both the Early Start Program and the following semester.

-Review these websites to see what the average temperatures are for your term abroad:
+Review this website to see what the average temperatures are for your term abroad: Aix-en-Provence, France

 Vegan/Vegetarian Food Guide in Aix